molgenis/molgenis-emx2/docs/cat_network-data-manager.md

 ### Deploy an instance
 To get the Armadillo installed at your institute you need to contact your IT-department.
 The installation manual you can find here: https://galaxy.ansible.com/molgenis/armadillo.

-The system administrator needs to have specific information to setup the Armadillo.
+The system administrator needs to have specific information to set up the Armadillo.
 Each Armadillo is bound to a central authentication server.
 There needs to be an entry in this central authentication server for the Armadillo.
 You can email [*molgenis-support@umcg.nl*](mailto:molgenis-support@umcg.nl) to get the specific information that applies to your Armadillo instance.